ryan-zhu-music/keyboard/README.md

 - **All number props must be greater than 0.**
 - **Start and end notes must be white keys.**
 - **keySpacing must be between 1 and 10.**

+---

+### Using the additional classes

+The additional classes are useful for non-JS styles, e.g. `:hover`.

+Define the styles in a CSS file, and import it into your root HTML file (e.g. `index.html`, or a `<Head />` component). **Importing directly into a component will not work.**

+See the [demo](https://github.com/ryan-zhu-music/react-music-keyboard-demo) for an example of styling the `:hover` state of the keys.

+- `white-key`, `black-key`, and `keyboard` styles are defined in `/public/styles.css`.
+  - Note that the styles must use the `!important` flag.
+- `/public/styles.css` is imported into `/public/index.html`.
+- The classes are passed into the component as props, e.g. `<Keyboard whiteKeyClass="white-key" />`.